colussim/MySQL-Innodb-K8s/README.md

 ## Prerequisites
 Before you get started, you’ll need to have these things:
 - An operational Kubernetes cluster.
 - Installed kubectl command-line tool.
 - A Oracle container registry account.
+- bash version 4+

 ## Steps